-This week must be disobey restriction week for learner motorcycle riders.
-I attended an off road left collision involving a learner driver on a motorcycle.
-He was restricted to having an instructor aged 25+ and a speed of no more than 60 km/h.
+One incident that I investigated that is a common example of ignoring restrictions was an off road left collision involving a learner driver on a motorcycle.
+He was restricted to having an instructor aged 25+ and operating at a speed of no more than 60 km/h.
 The instructor was 21 and explained that they couldn't have been doing more than 70 in the 60 zone before the crash.

-In all cases, unless the driver can comply with the restrictions, police action may include a violation ticket for the offence, and must include preventing the driver from continuing until the restrictions are complied with or a qualified driver can take over.
-If there are restrictions listed on the back of your driver's licence, unless you can convince ICBC to issue a licence without them, you have no legal alternative but to comply.
+In all cases, unless the driver can comply with the restrictions, police action may include a violation ticket for the offence under section 25(15) MVA or 30.10(4) MVAR.
+The penalty is $109 and may also include 3 penalty points.
+The rider will also be prevented from continuing until the restrictions are complied with or a qualified driver can take over.